|Values are valid only on day of printing.|

-Diagnosis of C1 deficiency
+Diagnosis of first component of complement (C1) deficiency

 Investigation of a patient with an absent total complement (CH50) level

 Complement proteins are components of the innate immune system.
 There are 3 pathways to complement activation: 1) the classic pathway, 2) the alternative (or properdin) pathway, and 3) the lectin activation (or mannan binding protein, [MBP]) pathway.
 The classic pathway of the complement system is composed of a series of proteins that are activated in response to the presence of immune complexes.
 The activation process results in the generation of peptides that are chemotactic for neutrophils and that bind to immune complexes and complement receptors.
 The end result of the complement activation cascade is the formation of the lytic membrane attack complex.

 The first component of complement (C1) is composed of 3 subunits designated as C1q, C1r, and C1s.
 C1q recognizes and binds to immunoglobulin complexed to antigen and initiates the complement cascade.
 Congenital deficiencies of any of the early complement components (C1-C4) result in an inability to generate the peptides that are necessary to clear immune complexes and to attract neutrophils or generate lytic activity.
 These patients have increased susceptibility to infections with encapsulated microorganisms.
 They may also have symptoms that suggest autoimmune disease and complement deficiency may be an etiologic factor in the development of autoimmune disease.